rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

 Without RBAC, everyone has access to everything.
 If you can log in, you can do all the things.
 For example, you may want someone from accounting to be able to view billing and payment information.
 However, you definitely don’t want to give that person the ability to mistakenly delete a database.
-That’s where RBAC comes in; you would create a role like “Billing” which only grants users with that assigned role the ability to view billing information and nothing else.
+That’s where RBAC comes in.
+You create a role like “Billing” which only grants assigned users the ability to view billing information and nothing else.

 ### How this Works on ObjectRocket

-Back when you first signed up for our service (if you haven’t yet, go check it out at https://app.objectrocket.cloud), the first thing you did was create an organization.
+When you first signed up for our service (if you haven’t yet, go check it out at https://app.objectrocket.cloud), the first thing you did was create an organization.
 An organization is just our way of grouping all of your users together.
 By creating an account and an organization, you just became an “owner”.
 Congratulations!